Ealing Abbey: Monks of Ealing

 Ealing Abbey was the home for parts of their careers of various notable monks.

 Bernard Orchard, the biblical scholar, was a distinguished monk of Ealing.

-Between 1933–1939, David Knowles, the monastic historian and later Regius Professor of Modern History at the University of Cambridge resided there and conducted the research for his magnum opus The Monastic Order in England.
+Between 1933 and 1939, David Knowles, the monastic historian and later Regius Professor of Modern History at the University of Cambridge resided there and conducted the research for his magnum opus The Monastic Order in England.

 Cuthbert Butler also lived at Ealing following his retirement as Abbot of Downside from 1922 until his death in 1934.
 John Main, a proponent of Christian meditation, whose methods are now fostered by the World Community for Christian Meditation, was a monk of the Ealing community in the period 1959–1970 and 1974–1977.

 In September 2011, the Congregation for the Doctrine of the Faith ordered an apostolic visitation of Ealing Abbey.
 The Abbey's safeguarding policies and procedures formed part of the remit of the visitors.